microsoft/vscode-cpptools/Documentation/LanguageServer/c_cpp_properties.json.md

   The full path to the compiler you use to build your project, e.g. `/usr/bin/gcc`, to enable more accurate IntelliSense.
 Arguments can be added to modify the includes/defines used, e.g. `-nostdinc++`, `-m32`, etc., but paths with spaces must be surrounded by double quotes `"` if arguments are used.
 The extension will query the compiler to determine the system include paths and default defines to use for IntelliSense.

 * #### `intelliSenseMode`
   The IntelliSense mode used by the IntelliSense engine. `msvc-x64` maps to Visual Studio mode with 64-bit pointer sizes. `clang-x64` maps to CLang mode with 64-bit pointer sizes. `gcc-x64` maps to GCC mode with 64-bit pointer sizes.
-If not set, the extension will choose the default for that platform.
+If not set or if The `${default}` mode is used, the extension will choose the default for that platform.
 Windows defaults to `msvc-x64`, Linux defaults to `gcc-x64`, and Mac defaults to `clang-x64`.

 * #### `includePath`
   An include path is a folder that contains header files (such as `#include "myHeaderFile.h"`) that are included in a source file.
 Specify a list paths for the IntelliSense engine to use while searching for included header files.
 If a path ends with `/**` the IntelliSense engine will do a recursive search for hearder files starting from that directory.
 If on Windows with Visual Studio installed, or if a compiler is specified in the `compilerPath` setting, it is not necessary to list the system include paths in this list.